llamaxyz/llama/docs/instance-deployment.md

 # Instance Deployment

-To start using Llama to manage on-chain privileged access functions, you must first deploy your own instance.
+To use Llama to manage onchain privileged access functions, you must first deploy your own instance.

 ## Key Concepts